We are pleased to provide a listing of outside scholarships that may benefit Buena Vista University students.

 Department of the Army

-Please see us for information on the educational benefits (loan repayment) for students who enter the military after graduation.
+Please see the Office of Financial Assistance for information on the educational benefits (loan repayment) for students who enter the military after graduation.

 You can access the following web sites to receive information, free of charge, on searching for other outside scholarships.
 We do not guarantee the validity of the information you may find on these sites and students should use at their own discretion.